theun1c/web-basics-rs/README.md

 ## 🦖 TODO`s

 - Edit project tree (reconsider the architecture)
-- Implement the visual design of the main page based on the [layout](materials/excalidraw/welcome-page.excalidraw)
-- Design a string parser (think through the main functionality of the site)
+- Design a string parser (think through the main functionality of the site):
+    ```
+    // TODO: You can enter from which page to which page you read
+    // like 10-23 - This means that you have read 13 pages.
+    //
+    // TODO: Also, if you entered an empty time, you can enter a default value based on past readings
+    // (you just need to find out how long it takes a person to read 1 page on average)
+    // component for text field
+    ```

 ## 🐳 Deploy